 Eye pinning can indicate a parrot’s mood.
 Rapid eye pinning usually shows excitement.

 A recent German study found out that parrots are capable of selfless acts of kindness.
-When placed in neighbouring cages the birds will pass each other tokens that can be exchanged for food, expecting nothing in return.
+When placed in neighboring cages the birds will pass each other tokens that can be exchanged for food, expecting nothing in return.
 So, yes, parrots are among the very few species capable of generosity!